zaphosting/docs/docs/rust-plugins.md

 ---
 id: rust-plugins
 title: "Rust: Installation of plugins"
-description: "Information on how to install plugins on your Rust server from ZAP-Hosting"
+description: "Discover how to enhance your Rust server with popular plugins for customization and improved gameplay → Learn more now"
 sidebar_label: Install Plugins
 services:
   - gameserver-rust